 Questions?
 E-mail us at email@example.com or call at 781-729-3489.

 We seek generous, patient, creative youth who want to develop their leadership skills in a non-profit school with a start-up “feel.”
-Our interns serve as support in the classroom and during free times, modeling responsible behavior and engagement in the learning process.
-Based on age and experience, outgoing 8th-12th grade students may be eligible for either the Acera Mentorship Program or the Acera Education Leadership Program.
+Our interns serve as support in the classroom and during free time, modeling responsible behavior and engagement in the learning process.
+Based on age and experience, outgoing 8th-12th grade students may be eligible for either the Acera Mentorship Program (AMP) or the Acera Leadership Program (ALP).

 Objectives and Eligibility

-The Acera Mentorship Program supports young High School students (outgoing 8th, 9th or 10th grades) in the transition from childhood to adolescence.
+The Acera Mentorship Program supports younger high school students (outgoing 8th, 9th or 10th grades) in the transition from childhood to adolescence.
 Interns grow their skills in perspective-taking and group leadership in an inspiring and innovative environment.
-All interns participate in weekly workshops led by School Counselors and Managers to grow their skills, identify their strengths or areas of improvement, and engage in reflective problem-solving.
+All AMP members participate in weekly workshops led by School Counselors and Managers to grow their skills, identify their strengths or areas of improvement, and engage in reflective problem-solving.
 Interns assist Teacher Entrepreneurs in their STEAM classes, both participating and taking on greater responsibility as merited.
-Mentees are expected to work a minimum of 2 weeks of the summer and will receive documentation of volunteer hours if applicable.
+AMP members are expected to work a minimum of 2 weeks of the summer and will receive documentation of volunteer hours if applicable.
 No fee for program.

-The Acera Education Leadership Program is available to students (typically outgoing 11th or 12th graders) who have completed the Mentorship Program or have references that show the individual’s ability to take on work independently.
-This program offers interns opportunities to coach younger interns, apprentice with specialized Teacher Entrepreneurs, and take on greater responsibility.
-Throughout the summer, interns will participate in weekly leadership workshops and collaborate with a multidisciplinary team of Counselors, School Administrators, Artists, Musicians, Scientists, and other professionals.
+The Acera Leadership Program is available to students (typically outgoing 10th, 11th or 12th graders) who have completed the Acera’s Mentorship Program or have shown Acera Staff the individual’s ability to take on work independently.
+This program offers ALP interns opportunities to coach younger leaders, apprentice with specialized Teacher Entrepreneurs, and take on greater responsibility.
+Throughout the summer, ALP interns will participate in weekly leadership workshops and collaborate with a multidisciplinary team of Counselors, School Administrators, Artists, Musicians, Scientists, and other professionals.
 Prior interns have reported that this internship helped them develop new social skills, refine areas of interest for college, deepen their self-awareness, and have fun!
-Leaders are expected to work for a minimum of 4 weeks of the summer.
-Additional roles for Education Leadership interns may be modified based on applicants’ strengths and interests, administrators’ needs, as well as the teaching styles of Teacher Mentors.
+ALP interns are expected to work for a minimum of 4 weeks of the summer.
+Additional roles for ALP interns may be modified based on applicants’ strengths and interests, administrators’ needs, as well as the teaching styles of Teacher Mentors.
 No fee for program.
-Paid internships may be available, if intern takes on administrative or woodshop assistant roles.
+Paid internships may be available, if intern is requested to take on administrative or woodshop assistant roles.

 Pricing & Policies

-Class prices include all materials and lab fees, and an Acera T-shirt!
-Prices vary by class (“Search Courses”).
+Class prices vary, and include all materials and lab fees.

 Once a session is fully enrolled, students can choose to be waitlisted.
 You can pick another session at the same time and switch should a slot become available; or just be waitlisted.
 When we begin a waitlist, we will do our best to find an instructor to increase the class size.

 Changes and Cancellations: $100 deposit per class is non-refundable.
 If you need to switch weeks of camp, we will do our best to try to place your child into a new session.
 If there are no options available that work, we will issue you a refund of the session amount, less the deposit.
 Families who have registered for camps before June 1 will have the option to cancel for a refund if they are unable to participate in virtual camp.